MichaelJBradley/hex-grid/Samples~/HexTileProperties/README.md

 `ScriptableObject` to avoid duplicating the same property map for each `HexTile`, or put another way, only one instance of each property map exists for all similar `HexTile`s.

-Currently, `HexTiles` each maintain a reference to three property types (`int`, `bool`, `float`).
+Currently, `HexTiles` each maintain a reference to three property types (`int`, `bool`, and `float`).
 The idea here was to have some standard way to access properties that may be used for other features within Hex Grid.
 However, this method is a little cumbersome when using `ScriptableObject`s and may change in the future.

 To use a `ScriptableObject` as the source of `HexTile` properties, this sample creates one `ScriptableObject` for each flavor of `HexTile`.
 In this case, they are based on the color of the tile.
-During `HexGrid` generation, the `Generator` creates `HexTile`s as normal, but it also adds an `IHexTileProperty` implementation for `int` and `bool` properties.
+During `HexGrid` generation, the `Generate` method creates `HexTile`s as normal, but it also adds an `IHexTileProperty` implementation for `int` and `bool` properties.
 It then sets the underlying `Dictionary` references to those from the `ScriptableObjects`.
 When the property map is accessed through the `HexTile` script, it loads the `IHexTileProperty` from the GameObject and saves a reference to it.

 ### Rectangular grid generation